cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 This action first ensures that the user has tried to access an existing record.
 If they haven't passed in an ``$id`` parameter, or the article does not exist, we throw a ``NotFoundException`` for the CakePHP ErrorHandler to take care of.

 Next the action checks whether the request is either a POST or a PUT request.
-If it is, then we use the POST data to update our article entity by using the 'patchEntity' method.
+If it is, then we use the POST data to update our article entity by using the ``patchEntit()`` method.
 Finally we use the table object to save the entity back or kick back and show the user validation errors.

 The edit view might look something like this: